 6. Poorly configured user access

 If you have a website that allows multiple users to log in and add or edit content, you’re increasing the risk of breaking your site.
 Giving too many permissions to too many people opens up the possibility that someone will cause an issue through inadvertent user input.

 Too often, website owners give all contributors administrator-level access.
 This is incredibly dangerous, as all these newly-minted admins can:

 - Change your website code.

-- Edit your theme.
+- Edit your theme and web design.